 Watch out for the Gunnas

 For those exploring the Tamar Valley, Gunnislake train station is the northernmost terminus and provides both car and bike parking.
-The Line connects to Plymouth via Calstock and Bere Alston.
-Both worthy stop-off points on your adventures.
+The Line connects to Plymouth via Calstock and Bere Ferrers and Bere Alston.
+All three are worthy stop-off points.

 For more about the Fort, have a look at this article by local chap Dr Chris Smart of Exeter University

-Although now a quiet, peaceful idyll, once upon a time all the mineral produce of East Cornwall was shipped through Calstock’s quays, along the river and onward to the sea.
+Although now a quiet, peaceful idyll, once upon a time all the mineral produce of East Cornwall was shipped through Calstock’s quays, along the river, and onward to the sea.
 The river would have been heaving with craft.
 The quay bustling with men and noise.
-But then Calstock’s waterway orientated way of life succumbed to the railway when in 1908 it gained a direct rail link with Plymouth.
-Today its quiet waters are dotted with sailboats, row boats, and other pleasure craft.
-If we watch a while, we may even spot the resident swan family.
+But then Calstock’s waterway-orientated way of life succumbed to the railway when in 1908 it gained a direct rail link with Plymouth.
+Today its quiet waters are dotted with sailboats, rowboats, and other pleasure craft.
+If you do stop off in Calstock for some fresh air and a stretch of the legs, you may even spot the resident swan family.
 If this young cygnet survives the winter, it will be the first in several years.